 Formed through classical music training and classic rock intrigue, and being challenged and shaped through an HIV positive diagnosis in 1996, T (aka ‘Timothy Bartsch’) has shared his amazing story through multiple iterations of song, drama, and spoken word ever since.
 At age 20, T was just beginning his cello studies in a Hochschule fur Musik in Detmold, Germany, and upon learning of his HIV positive status, and considering the trauma of how he contracted it, he felt his classical music studies were over.
 He came back to Vancouver, Canada, not knowing how long he would live, let alone love again, T gravitated to his other musical love ~ classic rock ~ and started to write songs and sing.

 By the end of 2008, T started to get very ill.
-In 2009, he nearly died from AIDS-related illnesses in Toronto General Hospital, whereupon his mother came and brought him back to Vancouver.
+In 2009, he nearly died from AIDS-related illnesses in Toronto General Hospital, after which his mother came and brought him back to Vancouver.
 He spent the next six months in the hospital on the brink of death, but after receiving life-saving treatment, T made a miraculous recovery, despite sustaining (potentially) permanent lower spinal cord damage.
-T has performed one-man versions of his rock opera in Toronto, Vancouver, Perth (Australia), AIDS 2010, AIDS 2016, and AIDS 2018 since, and is now gearing up to put the ‘Southern Time Band’ together so that they can record their first commercial album in 2019, with a world tour following in 2020.
+T has performed one-man versions of his rock opera in Toronto, Vancouver, Perth (Australia), AIDS 2010, AIDS 2016, and AIDS 2018 since, and is now gearing up to put the ‘Southern Time Band’ together so that they can record their first commercial album in 2020, with their world tour following.